 I’ve always loved this dish, also known as Coquilles St. Jacques.
-For years, it was my ‘have to impress these people’ meal.
+For years, it was my go-to ‘must impress these people’ meal.
 These days, I prefer this version which can be made the day before a party.
 I also like that it’s easy to make a gluten-free variation, if needed.
-Bay Scallops are probably my favourite seafood, not only because they are smaller, delicate and sweet but also because they are so versatile and easy to prepare.
+Bay scallops are probably my favourite seafood, not only because they are smaller, delicate and sweet but also because they are so versatile and easy to prepare.
 While you may have seen old-school pictures of this dish served in large scallop shells, I think shallow, oven-safe ceramic gratin dishes are far more practical.
 I like to serve this dish with a green salad, crusty bread and chilled Sauvignon Blanc.

 - 5 tablespoons (75 mL) butter, divided